from September 18 to January 12

 It's impossible to get bored in Barcelona: the best concerts, exhibitions and events related to art, culture and leisure await you, week after week.
 Here are some of the main ones.
 Don't miss anything this constantly moving city has to offer.

-Discover 100 of the most genuine plans for 2018 and enjoy the city's buzzing atmosphere.
+Discover the most genuine plans and enjoy the Barcelona's buzzing atmosphere.

 If you want to get the most out of Barcelona, don't forget to subscribe to our Newsletter!